 National Institute on Aging, Robert Wood Johnson Foundation

-This study shows that each additional dollar of minimum wage reduces infant deaths by up to 1.8% annually in large U.S. cities.
+This research brief discusses findings that show each additional dollar of minimum wage reduces infant deaths by up to 1.8% annually in large U.S. cities.
 Over 1,400 infants could be saved annually if localities were allowed to raise the minimum wage to $15.
 State laws that prevent cities and counties from raising their minimum wage contribute to infant deaths.

 minimum wage, infant mortality, public policy